MILLION DOLLAR ADVOCATES FORUM

 After Trial (with entry of final judgment)

-If a verdict is in the amount of One Million
+and the entered final judgment are in the amount of One Million

 ultimate settlement is reached which is less than One Million Dollars.
 The